abhinaba1992/R-practice-Repository/R-Data Visualization Assignments/Readme.md

 ## Welcome to R-practice-Repository

-This directory of "R-practice-Repository" contains various R sample solutions depicting different data visualization capabilities of R Programming language.
+This directory of "R-practice-Repository" contains various R sample assigments depicting different data visualization capabilities of R Programming language.

+Each folder contains a particular assignment.

-Each Assignment contains the following components:
+Each Assignment is comprised of the following components:

 * Data Sample file (.csv file)
 * Assignment Problems (.txt file)